-Your pet turtle desperately needs two things; a healthy dose of daily UV light and warmth.
-This is where having a UV light bulb will come in.
+Your pet turtle desperately needs two things from light; a healthy dose of daily UV light and warmth.
+This is my recommendation for the best turtle light bulb.

 The problem is that most lights don’t do quite everything that your turtle needs.
 Turtles are complex creatures that are supposed to live naturally in a complex environment.
 Simply removing them from their natural habitat and placing them in a bare tank ensures them of a life potentially riddled with disease and chronic illness.